-Vulnerable adults who come into contact with the police need to be able to understand their rights to effectively engage with police enquiries or the court process and for fair outcomes to be achieved.
+Vulnerable adults who come into contact with the police need to be able to understand their rights so they can effectively engage with police enquiries or the court process, so fair outcomes can be achieved.
 To strengthen existing arrangements, I will establish a new Appropriate Adults scheme using trained volunteers to assist those over 18 who may need support.